photo by: originaljo

 - a pinch salt

 Start by using a vegetable peeler and peeling random bits of skin off the kabocha.
 This will give it a nice appearance when your done.
 The skin is totally edible so don’t worry.
 Then grab a nice, heavy knife and cut the kabocha into slightly bigger than bite-size pieces.
-My suggestion: cut in half, then into wedges and finally into chunks.
+Our suggestion: cut in half, then into wedges and finally into chunks.
 Be careful since kabocha is hard.

 Put the pieces into a large pan with high sides.
 You want the kabocha to be in a single layer with the skin side down.
 Add the dashi and turn the heat up to high.
 Once the dashi starts to simmer, add the rest of the ingredients in this order: sugar, salt and soy.
 Why in that order?
 I’ll tell you in a minute.
 When the mixture starts to boil, turn it down to medium, put on an ‘otoshibuta’ and let simmer for about 25-30 minutes.